sean-kintone/shepherd-react-tutorial/README.md

 Kintone is a no-code/low-code cloud platform for teams to quickly & easily share and collaborate on their data.

-You can add JavaScript, CSS, &/or HTML to enhance the front-end UI/UX of a Kintone App.
+You can add JavaScript, CSS, &/or HTML to enhance the frontend UI/UX of a Kintone App.
 This can include features such as maps, buttons, and color-coding.

 Read up on how to customize and develop on the Kintone platform at [kintone.dev](https://kintone.dev/)